 Create a developer project

-- Enter a unique project name and then click Create new project.
+- Enter a unique project name and then click Create project.

 - Click Next: Setup

-- On the ‘Setup' screen, enter your Product name.
+- On the Setup page, enter your Product name.

-- In Vendor ID (VID), select Test VID, and select 0xFFF1 from the Test VID dropdown menu.
+- In Vendor ID (VID), select Test VID, and select 0xFFF1 from the Test VID drop-down menu.
 In Product ID (PID), enter 0x8000 and click Save & continue, and then click Save in the following page.
+Use these exact VID/PID values, later codelab steps depend on them.

-- Now you will see one Matter device under Matter integrations.
+- Now you'll see your integration under Matter integrations.

 4. Build a device